 - The District policies and procedures for contacting appropriate law enforcement officials in the event of a violent incident are located in each Building-level Emergency Response Plan.
 All communications during an incident at the school will flow through the Incident Command Center.
 Emergency services will be requested through the 911 system.

 - In the event of an emergency, staff, students and visitors will be contacted in one or more of the following manners:

-- ✓ Blackboard Connect
+- ✓ District's Mass

-- ✓ Radio System
+✓ Radio System

+✓ Text

-- ✓ Email/Text
+- ✓ Email

 - ✓ Telephone

 - ✓ Intercom

+✓ Local Media

+- ✓ Verbal message

-- ✓ Verbal message✓ Others As Appropriate
+- ✓ Others As Appropriate

-- ✓ Local Media

 - The District has established guidelines for staff and students that in the event that they initially discover an emergency situation, or impending emergency, that they will notify the Principal and provide him/her with information on the nature of the event.
-In the event that the Principal cannot be reached, the Superintendent or the Director of School Safety and Security will be contacted. - Procedures for School Cancellation/Early Dismissal and Community Notification protocol for contacting parents, guardians, or persons in parental relation to the students in the event of a violent incident or an early dismissal are outlined in each Building-level Emergency Response Plan.
-This includes using local media in some instances, Blackboard Connect Automated Phone Notification System, or use of an emergency contact information provided by student's parents/legal guardians if necessary.
+In the event that the Principal cannot be reached, the Superintendent or the Director of School Safety and Security will be contacted.

+- Procedures for School Cancellation/Early Dismissal and Community Notification protocol for contacting parents, guardians, or persons in parental relation to the students in the event of a violent incident or an early dismissal are outlined in each Building-level Emergency Response Plan.
+This includes using local media in some instances, Parent Square, or use of an emergency contact information provided by student's parents/legal guardians if necessary.